 - 1. In Step 1, indicate whether this is a new support request or an existing case. - If this is a new support request, select the Send to support provider to request support by e-mail option (this option is the default).
 Enter the product number and product serial number in the appropriate fields. - If this is an ongoing support case, select the Send to support provider in reference to an open case option and enter the case reference number in the appropriate field. - 2.
 In Step 2, enter the destination e-mail address.
 Use the dropdown box to select from a list of HP support providers, or enter the e-mail address manually. - 3.
 In Step 3, specify the following additional information: - Contact information-Enter your company name, contact name, contact phone, and contact e-mail address. - Attach Result Log-Select this option to attach the support ticket to the e-mail for analysis by HP service personnel. - Attach additional Event Log (only if requested)-Select this option if you have been requested by HP service personnel to send the event log.
-For more information about using the event log, see Using the Event Log. - Problem description-Enter a detailed description of the problem you are having.
+For more information about using the event log, see Using the Event Log. - Compress the support ticket-Select this option to compress the support ticket.
+This option is selected by default.